 Volunteer week: The Canada Agriculture and Food Museum offers an unusual museum experience

 Here at Ingenium, National Volunteer Week (April 7-13) provides an opportunity to acknowledge and celebrate all of the volunteers who enhance the unique visitor experiences we provide across all three museums — the Canada Agriculture and Food Museum, the Canada Aviation and Space Museum, and the Canada Science and Technology Museum.
-Guest writer Connor Wilkie recently sat down with Ingenium staff members talk about what makes the Canada Agriculture and Food Museum such a unique venue for volunteering.
+Guest writer Connor Wilkie recently sat down with Ingenium staff members to talk about what makes the Canada Agriculture and Food Museum such a unique venue for volunteering.